ajithalbus/PolicyGradient/README.md

 # PolicyGradient
-My implementation of Policy Gradient Learning algorithm on a 2D test-bed.
+Implementation of Policy Gradient Learning algorithm on a 2D test-bed.